 - Be careful with asking any questions that can be misconstrued as discriminatory.
 For example - Don't ask if the person has children or is wanting to have children (Even in an informal chat) - Don't ask about disabilities, even if it is obvious the person is disabled.
 If you offer them the job, you can ask them at that point if they need reasonable adjustments making (but you cannot ask them at interview stage) - They can tell you if they are disabled and what their disability is.
 If they do, then only ask them how they perceive their disability will affect any part of the role and what reasonable adjustment they would need to help them.
-Don't make any assumptions - Unless the role specifically states that the candidate must be Christian, avoid any discussion around Faith.
+Don't make any assumptions - If you believe that the candidate looks like they may be LGBTQ, you cannot ask them if they are, nor make assumptions.
+They can volunteer that information, but you cannot ask them outright, because it is irrelevant to the job - Unless the role specifically states that the candidate must be Christian, avoid any discussion around Faith.
 You can ask the standard question of "Are you supportive of the aims of the Church of England" or you can ask them what they know about the Church of England and how this role contributes to our aims, because naturally we want people to work for us, who understand and support us, but that doesn't mean that they must be Christian in all cases. - Wrapping up the interview - Check whether the candidate has any questions for you - Let them know when and how you will notify them of the outcome and any next steps - Thank them and walk them out of the interview, ensuring they are signed out of the building